polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 Whichever chain spec file you choose to use we will refer to the file simply as `chain-spec.json` in the instructions below.
 You will need to supply the proper path to the chain spec you are using.

-In defining these, keep in mind that a relay chain _must_ have one more validator nodes running than the total of connected parachains.
+In defining these, keep in mind that a relay chain _must_ have one more validator nodes running than the total of connected parachain collators.
-For example, if you want to connect two parachains, run three or more relay chain validator nodes.
+For example, if you want to connect two parachains with a single collator, run three or more relay chain validator nodes.

 ### Pre-configured chain spec files